Auto-Rig

 Hand Fist

-Set the finger controllers in a fist pose.
-Rotate/Move/Scale directly the fingers controllers, Rotation From Scale should not be used here.
+Pose the fingers into a fist pose manually.
+Rotate/Move/Scale directly the fingers controllers.
+Rotation From Scale should not be used here.

 Select the hand controller and click the Add Hand Fist > Fist button to generate the controller.
 Fingers will curl into the fist pose when scaling it negatively.